tensorflow/docs/site/en/api_docs/python/tf/test/Benchmark.md

 * <b>`burn_iters`</b>: Number of burn-in iterations to run.
 * <b>`min_iters`</b>: Minimum number of iterations to use for timing.
-* <b>`store_trace`</b>: Boolean, whether to run an extra untimed iteration and store the trace of iteration in returned extras.
+* <b>`store_trace`</b>: Boolean, whether to run an extra untimed iteration and store the trace of iteration in the benchmark report.
     The trace will be stored as a string in Google Chrome trace format in the extras field "full_trace_chrome_format".
-Note that trace will not be stored in test_log_pb2.TestResults proto.
 * <b>`store_memory_usage`</b>: Boolean, whether to run an extra untimed iteration, calculate memory usage, and store that in extras fields.
 * <b>`name`</b>: (optional) Override the BenchmarkEntry name with `name`.